nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can use and adapt this to your own company policies, by rating according to your desired monthly/quarterly intervals, for example.

 To use the command, key in the `rate` command, and provide the employee ID and a numeric rating.
-Ratings can take any values from 1 - 5, and it should not be blank.
+Ratings can take any integer values from 1 - 5, and it should not be blank.

 The numeric representation of the ratings follows as such:

 5: Outstanding | 4: Exceeds Expectations | 3: Satisfactory | 2: Needs Improvement | 1: Unsatisfactory

-This command results in one of two cases below:

-**Case 1: Valid ID and rating**

-If the employee exists, and the rating given is valid (is a integer from 1-5 inclusive), the performance rating will be added and the performance field of the employee will be updated accordingly.
+After entering the command, the performance rating will be added and the performance field of the employee will be updated accordingly.

-**Case 2: Invalid ID or rating**

-If the rating given for any employee is invalid (is not an integer from 1-5 inclusive), Coydir will prompt you accordingly, and the command will not execute.
+This can be viewed easily with the `view` command.

+Do ensure that the rating given is valid.
+This means that you should only key in a rating that is an integer between **1 to 5 (inclusive)**, as any values outside of the 5-point scale has no meaning to Coydir.

 Format: `rate id/ID r/RATING`